John Fuhrer

-John William Fuhrer (April 11, 1880 – July 24, 1972) was an American football and basketball coach.
+John William Fuhrer (April 11, 1880 – July 24, 1972) was an American college football and college basketball coach.
 He served as the head football coach at Doane College from 1904 to 1907 and Kansas State Teachers College of Pittsburg—referred to commonly at the time as Pittsburg Normal and now known as Pittsburg State University–from 1909 to 1914 and again in 1918, compiling a career college football coaching record of 39–33–2.
 Fuhrer was also the head basketball coach at Pittsburg Normal from 1909 to 1914, tallying a mark of 21–20.
 He also competed at the 1904 Summer Olympics.

 Athletic career

 Fuhrer competed in the men's triple jump at the 1904 Summer Olympics, where he placed fourth.

 Coaching career

 Doane

 Fuhrer was the tenth head football coach at Doane College in Crete, Nebraska and he held that position for four seasons, from 1904 until 1907.
 His coaching record at Doane was 13–11.

 In 1971, a gymnasium at Doane College was named after Fuhrer, with him present at the dedication.